hollowdll/hakjdb/docs/hakjctl-commands/generated/hakjctl_connect_set.md

-## kvdbctl connect set
+## hakjctl connect set

 Change connection settings

 ### Synopsis

-Change the connection settings used to connect to a server.
+Change the connection settings used to connect to a HakjDB server.
 Only sets those that are specified.

 ```
-kvdbctl connect set [flags]
+hakjctl connect set [flags]
 ```

 ### Examples

 ```
 # Change the host and port
-kvdbctl connect set --host 127.0.0.1 --port 9000
+hakjctl connect set --host 127.0.0.1 --port 9000

 # Change only the default database
-kvdbctl connect set --database default
+hakjctl connect set --database default
 ```

 ### Options